 October 24, 1981

-This is the example we want to give wherever we are: to show that this is not just a forced union, that nobody takes anybody’s free will; that here everybody does whatever they do because it’s really what they feel.
+This is the example we want to give wherever we are: to show that this is not just a forced union, that nobody cuts anybody’s free will; that here everybody does things because it’s really what they feel.

 (…)